Review: DJI Mavic Pro Drone – First Impressions

 Any errors or omissions are mine alone.

-NOTE: The DJI Mavic Pro drone was supplied to us by D1Store to use and review.
+NOTE: The DJI Mavic Pro drone package was supplied to us at a discount, for us to use and review.
 (That said, our reviews are always honest and authentic – we tell it how it is).